Susie Bright: Career

 Susie Bright was an editor-at-large and executive producer at Audible Inc. between 2012 and 2023.
 Her imprint is The Bright List.
 She has been nominated or awarded an Audie Award four times, including for her production of The Autobiography of Malcolm X. She has produced audiobook titles by Margaret Atwood, Pablo Neruda, Che Guevara, Frank O’Hara, Martin Luther King, Cornel West, Gary Snyder, Charles Bukowski, Noam Chomsky, Ron Kovic and Bruce Springsteen, Betty Medsger, Dorothy Allison, Dan Savage, Tony Hillerman, Joy Harjo, Octavia Butler, and Dave Hickey.

 Personal life

 Bright is the daughter of linguist William Bright and Elizabeth Bright.
 Her stepmother is Lise Menn, and her stepbrothers are Joseph Menn and Stephen Menn.

-Bright previously lived with her former partner Honey Lee Cottrell in the 1980s.
+Bright lived with her partner Honey Lee Cottrell in the 1980s.
 She is married to Jon Bailiff, with whom she has one daughter, Aretha Bright.